Best Email to Notion Tools in 2026 (Complete Comparison)

 - The Verdict

-Looking for the best way to get emails into Notion?
-Email-to-Notion tools bridge the gap between your inbox and your Notion workspace, turning emails into structured database pages you can filter, sort, and reference.
-Since Notion doesn't offer a built-in email import or email-to-database feature, these tools fill a real gap.
+Notion doesn't have a built-in email-to-database feature, so you need a third-party tool.
 The right choice depends on your email client, how much automation you need, and whether you want manual control, full automation, or both.
+Below, I compare all five options.

 How Email to Notion Works

-Here's what happens behind the scenes.
 The tool gives you a unique forwarding address tied to a specific Notion database.
-When an email arrives at that address, the tool parses the raw email — extracting the subject, sender, date, body HTML, and any attachments.
+When an email arrives at that address, it parses the raw email — extracting the subject, sender, date, body HTML, and any attachments.
 It then converts each piece into the right Notion format: the subject becomes the page title, the body is transformed into Notion blocks (headings, lists, links, formatted text), the sender is saved as an email property, and attachments are uploaded as files.

 Property mapping is the other key feature.
 Good tools let you control exactly which email field maps to which Notion property, and some (like Quicktion) auto-detect compatible properties so setup takes seconds instead of minutes.